 Specifically, emergency services data have been used by a variety of agencies to inform, monitor and evaluate prevention strategies.
 Area of residence data have enabled interventions to target at-risk groups and communities.
 The following are examples of how data provided by the TIIG ISS have been used locally:

-The Public Health Institute (PHI) is a research and teaching institute based within the Faculty of Education, Health & Community at Liverpool John Moores University.
+The Public Health Institute (PHI) is a research and teaching institute based within the Faculty of Health at Liverpool John Moores University.
 The research centre formerly called the Centre for Public Health (CPH) became a research institute and was renamed as the Public Health Institute on 1st August 2016.

 We offer expertise in a range of methodologies including epidemiology and statistics, qualitative research, participatory methods, systematic reviews and evaluation.
 PHI draws from a wide range of Honorary Lecturers and Professors based in the health services and other public bodies, both in the UK and abroad, in order to support multi-disciplinary approaches to public health.